Texas drastically limits ballot drop off sites before election

 Other states that normally require an excuse to vote by mail, like Kentucky, New York, and New Hampshire, are allowing voters to use coronavirus as an excuse.
 President Trump has repeatedly argued that expanding mail-in voting will lead to fraud, even though election experts say cases of fraud are incredibly rare.

 So what does this mean for larger counties?
-Many constituents will have to travel longer distances to drop off their mail-in ballots, which could have a disproportionate impact on low income voters or voters of color.
+Many constituents will have to travel long distances to drop off their mail-in ballots, which could have a disproportionate impact on low-income voters or voters of color.
 Harris County contains almost 25% of the state's Black residents.
 Lina Hidalgo, the Harris County Judge, tweeted, "Harris County is bigger than the state of Rhode Island, and we're supposed to have 1 site?
 This isn't security, it's suppression."

 Local clerks have announced which sites will remain open.
 The deadline to request an absentee ballot in Texas is still October 23, and mail-in ballots must be postmarked by November 3 and received by 5 p.m. on November 4 in order to be counted for most voters.